-Monitoring agents and integration share precise data on everything from the hardware, visitors and applications, while the public cloud is not that transparent.
+Hybrid IT Monitoring agents and integration share precise data on everything from the hardware, visitors, and applications, while the public cloud is not that transparent.

 Numerous organizations dedicate years to mapping and optimizing these system dependencies.

-If yes, then adopt a mature approach towards monitoring and technology upgrades and avoid searching for shortcuts.
+If yes, then adopt a mature approach towards hybrid IT monitoring and technology upgrades and avoid searching for shortcuts.

 Each layer of abstraction diminishes the ability to connect physical hardware failure with service availability.
-Incorporating data centre clustering technologies introduces more layers of abstraction and emphasizes the requirement of appropriate monitoring.
+Incorporating data center clustering technologies introduces more layers of abstraction and emphasizes the requirement for appropriate hybrid IT monitoring.